-- 5.1 Following the Main Modifications consultation, the Inspector will consider all representations received, before reporting on the Plan's soundness (with agreed Modifications as necessary), or whether further Examination hearings are required. - 5.2 Assuming that the Inspector is ultimately able to find the Plan 'sound', it will then be reported to Council for adoption.
+- 5.1 Following the proposed further Main Modifications consultation, the Inspector will consider all representations received as part of this consultation and the consultation on proposed Main Modifications undertaken in 2021 before reporting on the Plan's soundness (with agreed Modifications as necessary), or whether further Examination hearings are required. - 5.2 Assuming that the Inspector is ultimately able to find the Plan 'sound', it will then be reported to Council for adoption.
 At the time of adoption an 'SA Statement' will be published that explains the process of plan-making/ SA in full and presents 'measures decided concerning monitoring'.